Military Family Resources

 Reception / Week 0

-Recruits arrive, get haircuts, uniforms, medical screenings, and shots.
+Recruits arrive, receive haircuts, uniforms, medical screenings, and immunizations.
 Sleep is limited.
 Communication is almost nonexistent.
-Expect silence for the first few days — this is normal.
+The initial silence is normal and expected.

 Red Phase

 Drill sergeants establish discipline and authority.
 Physical fitness testing begins.
 Recruits learn to march, follow orders, and adapt to military structure.
-Phone calls are rare.
+Phone calls are rare and must be earned.

 White Phase

 Rifle qualification, basic combat skills, and land navigation.
 Recruits begin to find their footing.
-Short letters or brief calls may start coming through.
+Short letters or brief calls may start arriving.
+Confidence begins building.

 Blue Phase